 They taste so similar to Reese’s peanut butter cups.
 You don’t have to turn on your oven.
-These treats are bite size and melt in your mouth.
+These treats with a peanut butter center are bite size and melt in your mouth.
 What’s not to love?
 Today we’re sharing our hints on how to make buckeyes.

 We’ve always used the classic Jif buckeye recipe.
 It’s easy to mix up and has an incredibly silky smooth texture.
 The ingredients are simply creamy peanut butter, salted butter (unsalted butter works as well), pure vanilla extract and salt.
 Don’t forget the vanilla.
 It gives the homemade peanut butter candy just a little hint of extra flavor.

 Getting the right texture to the buckeyes is important for easy rolling.
 Most of the time the Jif recipe ratios are spot on.
 However at times, you may need to add additional powdered sugar (if the dough is too sticky) or peanut butter (if the dough is too crumbly).

 Every type of peanut butter is just a little bit different in oil and sugar content.
 Depending on the type of peanut butter you use, you may have to adjust the recipe ever so slightly.
 After you have the peanut butter mixture ready, try rolling a ball.
 The batter should not stick to your hands and you should have no problem rolling a ball with a smooth surface.

 Just remember…if the batter is crumbly, add more peanut butter.
 If it is too sticky, add powdered sugar.